harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/checkmarx-scanner-reference.md

 ### Exclude issues marked as Not Exploited

-You can configure the Checkmarx ingestion step to exclude issues detected by Checkmarx but flagged as Not Exploited.
+You can configure the Checkmarx ingestion step to exclude issues detected by Checkmarx but flagged as Not Exploitable.
 To enable this setting, add the following key-value pair under **Settings**:

 `hide_not_exploitable` : `True`